ibm-cloud-docs/sell/add-new-product.md

 {: #import-product-api}
 {: api}

 You can import an existing product only through the UI.
-To see the steps, switch to the UI instructions.
+To view the steps, go to importing an existing product by using the console.